Last updated: April 21, 2021

 When a parent is diagnosed with a terminal illness, this new situation will affect the entire family, especially the children.
-In these cases one of the main concerns is how, when and if this news should be shared with the children.
+In these cases, a few of the main concerns are how, when, and if this news should be shared with the children.
 It is normal for parents to want to protect their child, but hiding the terminal illness can oftentimes make matters worse.
-Withholding information can cause children to feel confused, angry and, many times, guilty.
+Withholding information can cause children to feel confused, angry, and, many times, guilty.

 If you have a partner, it is best to share this news together; but if you are a single parent then you should tell them alone.
-A single parent’s greatest concern is to find a reliable person who will take care of their children after they are gone.
+Single parents’ greatest concern is finding a reliable person who will take care of their children after they are gone.

 Children have an abstract understanding of life.
-Young children especially will have difficulties understanding what death is, and the fact that their parent will be gone forever.
-Usually after the age of 10, children do understand the meaning of death.
+Young children especially will have difficulties understanding what death is, and the fact that their parents will be gone forever might be difficult to imagine for them.
+Usually, after the age of 10, children do understand the meaning of death.
 Using the right words is very important.
-Be sure to explain to your child what death really means, and that once you are gone, you will not be back.
+Be sure to explain to your child what death really means and that once you are gone, you will not be back.
 Don’t give hope to your child.
 Instead, explain to them that once someone has died, they will be physically gone and that the child will no longer see the loved person.
-In some cases this conversation might need to be repeated a couple of times, because children will usually have questions.
+In some cases, this conversation might need to be repeated a couple of times, because children will usually have questions.
 Try to answer these as much as you can.
-For most children it is very hard to cope throughout the process of losing a parent, especially if they are very young.
-But in time, the child will accept the reality.
+For most children, it is very hard to cope with the process of losing a parent, especially if they are very young.
+But in time, the child will accept reality.

 In one way, telling your child the truth can help distract parents from dwelling on the illness.
 The more they know about the situation, the less fear they will feel.
 If you are hospitalized, try to get in touch with your children as much as you can.
 Reassure your children that you love them and that the illness has no effect on your love for them.
 Let your child visit you while hospitalized only after you, your partner, a friend or a family member prepares them for this situation.
 It is not easy for children to see their parents in a terminal condition.